sguzunov/docs/docs/glue42-concepts/99_glue42-platform-features/platform-features.md

 ## Zooming

-[**Glue42 Enterprise**](https://glue42.com/enterprise/) supports zooming in and out of windows of JavaScript applications.
-Zooming can be controlled via configuration (system-wide or per application) or programmatically via the available methods/properties of a window instance.
+[**Glue42 Enterprise**](https://glue42.com/enterprise/) supports zooming in and out of windows of JavaScript apps.
+Zooming can be controlled via configuration (system-wide or per app) or programmatically via the available methods/properties of a window instance.

 You can zoom in and out of windows in several ways: